jacobcode01/ChurnLabs/README.md

 - Enables targeted retention by identifying customers most likely to churn, improving retention effectiveness.
 - Deployed a real-time churn prediction system, enabling immediate churn risk assessment during decision making.

+## Impact
+- Raised churn recall from 80% to 90% by tuning the decision threshold, surfacing more at-risk customers for retention (89% recall on the held-out test set).
+- Prioritized recall over precision by design — in churn, a wasted retention offer costs far less than losing a saveable customer.
+- Deployed an end-to-end, on-demand churn prediction system (FastAPI + React) for immediate churn-risk scoring at decision time.

 <hr>

 ## Setup